 How the Discovery Process Works in Business Disputes

-What happens during the discovery process, and the information discovered, can influence whether or not the case will come to trial.
-In addition, having the information from the discovery process can be vital to a case if a witness is unable to testify at trial or if documents are not able to be used at trial.
+Information from the process can be vital to a case if a witness is unable to testify at trial, or if documents aren't able to be used at trial for some reason.

-The discovery process is conducted under the watchful eyes of the judge in the case.
-The judge doesn't participate except to settle disputes in the process.
-For example, if one side is expected to produce documents, and the other party claims that producing the documents would violate confidentiality or proprietary information (owned by the business), the judge would rule.
+The discovery process is conducted under the watchful eyes of the judge in the case, but the judge doesn't actually participate except to settle disputes in the process.

 How the Discovery Process Works